ami-iit/paper_sartore_rando_2024_humanoids_zero_order_gain_tuning/README.md

 ### Installation

 :warning: The repository depends on [HSL for IPOPT (Coin-HSL)](https://www.hsl.rl.ac.uk/ipopt/), to correctly link the library please substitute [this](./Dockerfile#L110) line of the docker image with the absolute path to the `coinhsl.zip`.
-In particular for the paper experiments Coin-HSL 2019.05.21 have been used, but also later version should work fine.
+In particular, for the paper experiments Coin-HSL 2019.05.21 have been used, but also later version should work fine.

 ⚠️ This repository depends on [docker](https://docs.docker.com/)